 Appointments are available Monday through Thursday during the school year.
 Summer hours are available, but vary week to week.
-Please call 970-488-4950 or check hwcenter.org for details.
-Walk-ins can rarely be accommodated, so please call to schedule an appointment.
+Please call 970-488-4950 or check the Health and Wellness Center website for details.
+Walk-ins can rarely be accommodated, so please schedule an appointment.

 Costs based on ability to pay